-This list of America’s greatest golf courses, ranked by FindTheBest.com, is ordered in accord with their "Smart Rank," a weighted average of the review scores from such authoritative golf sources as Golf Digest, Golf.com, and Golflink.com.
+This list of 10 of America’s greatest golf courses, ranked by FindTheBest.com, is ordered in accord with their "Smart Rank," a weighted average of the review scores from such authoritative golf sources as Golf Digest, Golf.com, and Golflink.com.

 1. Augusta National Golf Club, Augusta, Ga.